 However, permits for Kalalau are also valid for camping at Hanakoa, located a little beyond the halfway point of the trail, approximately 6 miles from the trailhead at Ke’e Beach.
 Hanakoa and Kalalau, which contain facilities to support camping activities, are the only two authorized areas for camping along the entire trail.

-Complete information about camping permits can be found at the State of Hawaii Camping Website.
+Complete information about camping permits can be found on the State of Hawaii Camping Website.

 Dangers along the trail include the following:

-A good place to learn more about “Crawlers Ledge” is at YouTube.com which has a number of videos (example below) about this section of the trail.
+A good place to learn more about “Crawlers Ledge” is at YouTube.com which has a number of videos about this section of the trail.
+No campfires are allowed so cook on backpacking/camping stoves only.

 Though the vast majority of people on the Kalalau Trail are helpful and generous, there have been some instances of wrongdoing.
 A couple years ago, an Oregon man threw a Japanese tourist from a cliff, almost killing her.
 The incident resulted in a four-day closure of the trail and a four-month manhunt.